Loss-K/Tamagotchi_Project/PycharmProjects/Tamagotchi/ReadMe.md

 ######    ######
 Known Bug
 ######    ######
-Commands currently provide Not found with my else statement.
+Commands currently provide Not found with my else statement - Since in the end I will have a GUI, this will be resolved later.

 ######    ######
  Reminder Notes